Search

 In doing so, so-called “web beacons” are used and also “cookies” are set, which are stored on your computer and which enable an analysis of your use of the website by us.
 HubSpot analyzes the collected information (e.g., IP address, geographic location, browser type, duration of the visit, and pages viewed) on behalf of KPMG LAW to generate reports on visits to KPMG LAW and the pages viewed.

-If, as in para.
-As shown in 3b, when users subscribe to the KPMG LAW email newsletter or download studies and other documents, we can use HubSpot to link a user’s visits to KPMG LAW websites with their personal information (primarily name/email address) based on the consent provided, thereby recording this information as personal data and informing users individually and in a targeted manner about their preferred topics.
+If, as described in Section 3b, a user subscribes to KPMG LAW email newsletters and downloads studies or other documents, we can use HubSpot to link a user’s visits to KPMG LAW websites with their personal information (primarily name/email address) based on the consent you have provided, thereby recording this information as personal data and providing users with individualized, targeted information on their preferred topics.

 If you generally do not want HubSpot to collect data, you can prevent the storage of cookies at any time by making the appropriate browser settings (see section 3b above).